fbpx

 While crowds may be high surrounding these celebratory dates, don’t despair to find that your trip coincides with heavier crowds.
 With a little bit of planning, you can still enjoy your trip and accomplish everything you want to do.

-Restaurant Reservations are Easier to Come By
+5. On the Plus Side, Restaurant Reservations are Easier to Come By

 Typically, booking reservations for popular Disney World restaurants requires a lot of planning, and flexibility in dining times.
 During the quieter winter times, reservations are not only easier to score, but it is also easier to book reservations for peak times.
 No more eating lunch at 10:30 just to get a popular reservation.